jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 <div></div>

 **High Crit.** These weapons deal higher than normal damage on a critical hit due to cruel spikes or barbs that pierce armor and strike at vital organs.
 Add 1 additional weapon damage die when rolling crit damage.
 This feature is negated by targets wearing **hardened** armor.
-Impaling weapons like picks tend to be **high crit** weapons.
 Impaling weapons like picks and spears tend to be **high crit**.

 <div></div>

-**Light.** A light weapon is small and easy to handle, making it ideal for use when fighting with two Weapons.
-Light weapons tend to do less damage to balance out that they can be used in the off-hand.
+**Light.** A light weapon is small and easy to handle, making it ideal for use when fighting with two weapons.
 Light weapons should not also be **heavy**, **two-handed**, or **slow**.
 Light weapons tend to often be **finesse** and **sneaky**.
 Light weapons tend to do low damage since they can be used in the off-hand for a bonus attack.

 <div></div>